include-cpp/include-cpp.github.io/resources/language/index.md

 We communicate not only with words, but with images.
 If your talk, blog post, article or tweets all feature able-bodied white men, you might not know where to find anything different.
 Here are some starting points.

 * [Black Illustrations](https://www.blackillustrations.com): Beautiful illustrations of black people for your next digital project
+* [Where To Find Free Stock Photos With People of Color](https://peopleofcolorintech.com/articles/where-to-find-free-stock-photos-with-people-of-color/): 7 sources of inclusive imagery
 * [Women Coding](https://unsplash.com/s/photos/woman-coding): Images at Unsplash

 ## Glossary